Favorite Pictures of the World Bicycle Tour

 Festivals.
 Sawdust street paintings for the largest Easter parade in the world.

 Border crossing Nicaragua/Costa Rica.
-Don’t forget to get the bond receipt for your bicycle, so you can get out the other side of the country.
+Don’t forget to get the bond receipt for your bicycle, so you can get out to the other side of the country.

 For Sale.
 Iguanas: “Good food.
 Tastes like chicken.”